• Skip to primary navigation

 • Jane Iredale– Available at Ulta and Target.

-• RMS Beauty– Can be found at Sephora and Thrive Market.
+• RMS Beauty– Can be found at the Sephora shop and Thrive Market.
 In the past this brand had fragrance, but they seemed to have removed it!

-Popular Makeup Brands That Earned an Iffy Review
+Popular Makeup Beauty Brands That Earned an Iffy Review

 • Bare Minerals- Although some of their products have great EWG scores, a few of them include ingredients like fragrance, questionable dyes like blue 1 (linked to cancer), dichloromethane which is linked to cancer, and butylphenyl methylpropional, which is linked to developmental and reproductive toxicity.
 I’d check before buying on a product-by-product basis.